NKS8/Rutgers_DS_Project_2/README.md

 PostgreSQL was our choice because we used it the most to run queries as SQLite was often done through Python.

-4 tables were created to query from:
+1.a 4 tables were created to query from:
   1. netflix- includes the title, genre, premeire date, run time, imdb rating, and languages of a movie or TV show from Netflix
   2. performers- the id number, movie id, performer name, and gender of the performers from the Netflix shows and movies
-3. tmdb- included tmdb movie id number, title, release date, budget, revenue, and profit (i.e. created manually using Profit and udget data) of the Netflix productions
+  3. tmdb- included tmdb movie id number, title, release date, budget, revenue, and profit (i.e. created manually using Profit and (budget data) of the Netflix productions
   4. actor_films - included the performer names and movies of over 50,000 movies
+  5. In additional tables were created:
+1.b.1   - ntflx_movies
+      - nflx_runtime
+      - nflx_actor
+      - nflx_genres
+      - ntfl_languages

 ## Querying

 The first query asked to make a table with the netflix performer